-Fresh plants and flowers start to fill the tables at our Garden Centers in Spring, but don’t forget to take a walk inside to browse our gorgeous range of Summer-blooming bulbs available now!
+Fresh plants and flowers start to fill the tables at our Garden Centers in Spring, but don’t forget to take a walk inside to browse our gorgeous range of Summer-blooming bulbs available NOW!

-Tips for Selecting Bulbs
+Tips for Selecting Summer-Blooming Bulbs

-Dahlias – These classic and showy plants have received a new life and have grown immensely in popularity thanks to new breeding that has made a wide range of trendy colors and new forms available to the home gardener.
 Dahlias typically have multiple petals that can be spikey or rounded and make full, large blooms.
+The more you cut Dahlia blooms, the better they perform.
 Plants range from 2 feet high up to 5-6 feet and bloom beginning in August through to the first frost.
 Tubers can be left in the ground or lifted to overwinter in drier conditions.

-Gladiolus ‘Chocolate’
+Gladiolus

-Gladiolus – The spear-like foliage of gladiolas emerges directly from the little puck-like corms in the ground and produces a tower of cup-shaped blooms.
 Colorful, rainbow-hued varieties might be more of what has been seen traditionally, but we think the newer green options and rich burgundy tones are perfectly suited to more modern aesthetics.
 Reaching 2 to 4 feet in height, Gladiolas bloom beginning in June and July, depending on the variety.

-Lilies – Lilies produce tall, strong stalks of dramatic blooms that emerge each Spring from their scaly bulbs and as they age the plants get larger and bloomier.
-The only fragrant option of the Summer-blooming bulbs, an Oriental Lily will have large flowers with a sweet, intense musk, while a Tiger Lily boast incurved petals and is fragrance-free, as is the shorter Asiatic Lily.
-Colors range from clear white through to saturated black, with lovely orange, coral and pink tones in between.
+The only fragrant option of the Summer-blooming bulbs, an Oriental Lily will have large flowers with a sweet, intense musk, while a Tiger Lily boasts incurved petals and is fragrance-free, as is the shorter Asiatic Lily.
+Colors range from white to near-black, with orange, coral, and pink tones in between.
+Straight colors come 2–8 bulbs per package; pre-selected mixes include more bulbs per package.
+Consider weaving these colors through a bed, or planting all of them in a single clump.

-Tips for Planting Bulbs
+Tips for Planting Summer-Blooming Bulbs

 Plant when the soil can be worked and easily dug—soil shouldn’t be frozen solid or sopping wet when planting.